Improved lanthanide constraints for the kilonova AT 2017gfo: Introduction

 The interpretation of kilonova spectra relies on atomic data that are both complete and accurate.
 These two qualities, however, do not always come from the same source.
 Theoretical atomic structure calculations are indispensable because they can, in principle, provide line lists that are essentially complete for a given ion \citep[\eg,][]{Tanaka2020}.
 This completeness is crucial for opacity calculations; if important transitions are missing, the total opacity of the ejecta will be underestimated, resulting in misleading conclusions about the physical conditions and the elemental composition of the outflow.
-By contrast, experimental measurements of energy levels and transition wavelengths are limited in scope, both in terms of the wavelength range that can be sampled and the ionisation stages that can be accessed in the laboratory.
-As a result, relying exclusively on experimental data can severely underestimate the true opacity.
+By contrast, experimental measurements of energy levels and transition wavelengths are limited in scope due to the wavelength range that can be sampled, but also by the sheer numbers of dense lines in the experimental spectra of open $f$-shell species that can lead to multi-year line identification studies for a single ion.
+As a result, these open $f$-shell species typically were not (until recently) studied in detail.
+Oscillator strengths are harder still, since they require radiative lifetime measurements combined with branching fractions, or calibrated absorption experiments.
+Thus, relying exclusively on the existing experimental data can severely underestimate the true opacity.

 Theoretical calculations face their own limitations.
 While calculations optimised for generating large data sets provide completeness, the predicted wavelengths of transitions are often inaccurate.
 In extreme cases, uncalibrated calculations can deviate from laboratory measurements by as much as 50~per~cent \citep[see \eg,][]{Flors2023, Shingles2023}.
 Even much smaller discrepancies are enough to make the reliable identification of individual spectral features very challenging.
 Consequently, data sets based solely on theoretical calculations can be used to compute opacities, but are inadequate for detailed line identification studies.